When Should I Claim My Social Security Retirement Benefits?

 - What your other sources of income will be during retirement, as Social Security benefits will not be, in an ideal situation, your only source of retirement income

-A wealth management advisor can break down these and other relevant questions on an individualized basis.
-Each consideration is worth exploring in detail, and this may only be possible if an advisor well-versed in the process of claiming SSA benefits can review your personal circumstances.
+A wealth management advisor can break down these and other relevant retirement planning questions on an individualized basis.
+Keep in mind, that each consideration is worth exploring in detail, and this may only be possible if an advisor well-versed in the process of claiming social security retirement benefits can review your circumstances.

 A Wealth Management Advisor Can Help

 Social Security retirement benefits are a complex matter, and it can be vital that you fully understand and take advantage of the nuances of claiming SSA benefits.
-Unless you have dedicated your professional life to understanding the ins and outs of SSA benefits, hiring a wealth management professional could be immensely helpful.
+Unless you have dedicated your professional life to understanding the ins and outs of retirement benefits, Roth IRA vs regular 401k, and other aspects of retirement, hiring a retirement planning professional could be immensely helpful.